 You should not go faster than 65 miles per hour with an RV or Travel Trailer and always have your tires checked before you go on a long trip.
 Your tires should not be older than 6 years (check the date on the tires).
 It is certainly no fun to be in an RV when the tire bursts.

 Day 4 should be a sightseeing day

 If you want to get to your final destination as soon as possible but you have many miles ahead of you, plan day 4 to be a sightseeing day to refresh and to get away from driving for at least one day.
-Step out of the drivers cabin and have a relaxed day at the pool, or go for a hike or do something out in the nature.
-Also when you are driving with your kids and pets, it is good for them to have a no drive day and to just enjoy the outdoors.
+Step out of the drivers’ cabin and have a relaxed day at the pool, or go for a hike or do something out in nature.
+Also when you are driving with your kids and pets, it is good for them to have a no-drive day and to just enjoy the outdoors.

 Healthy snacks to bring on your journey

 Pack a cooler with lots of water and healthy snacks.
-Best snacks to pack are:
+The best snacks to pack are:

 - Beef jerky – full of protein